-BRONZE INKWELL DESK STAND BY BENJAMIN HAWKINS WITH MINIATURE GOLD POCKET BAROMETER
+BRONZE INKWELL DESK STAND BY BENJAMIN HAWKINS c1850 WITH MINIATURE 18ct GOLD POCKET BAROMETER

 Benjamin Waterhouse Hawkins Inkwell Desk Stand c1850_1a